World Bank Group Corporate Scorecard

 Implementation of the Strategy is monitored by the World Bank Group Corporate Scorecard that aggregates the contributions of World Bank Group institutions—the World Bank (WB), the International Finance Corporation (IFC), and the Multilateral Investment Guarantee Agency (MIGA).

 This brochure includes the new World Bank Group Corporate Scorecard and the revised World Bank Corporate Scorecard.
 The World Bank Corporate Scorecard has been revised to align with the World Bank Group Strategy and goals.
 It also matches the three-tier structure and key indicators of the World Bank Group Scorecard.
 IFC and MIGA recently revised their Scorecards to complement the World Bank Group Scorecard.
 The Scorecards are living documents to be adapted and improved based on experience with their implementation and the evolving external and internal environments.
+This pamphlet shows updates with latest data available for Tier III (Performance Tier) as of December 31, 2014

 The Scorecards are structured in three tiers: